 The Academy has been given the opportunity to take part in a new project that will run jointly between schools and West Yorkshire Police.
 The project has been established to support children who are resident in households where there are incidents of domestic violence and abuse.
 We know that children can be significantly physically or emotionally hurt by being either present in the house or directly witnessing an incident of domestic violence.

 The project will ensure that a member of the Academy staff is trained to allow them to use the information that has been shared, in confidence, and ensure that the Academy is able to make provision for possible difficulties experienced by children, or their families, who have been involved in or witnessed a domestic violence or abuse incident.

 Target Setting & Monitoring

-We collect and use data on student performance regularly: internal and external assessments, marks and test scores are all used to make sure we set stretching targets for all of our students.
-All of our students have individually set targets in all subjects.
+We collect and use data on student performance regularly: internal and external assessments, marks and test scores are all used to make sure we set stretching all of our students.

 Students with Additional Needs

 All students have the same curriculum entitlement, regardless of ability or need.
 We will ensure that students with special educational needs / EHCPs will receive the appropriate support.

 Students are screened by using standardised test scores when they start at the Academy.
 We also look at reports from present or previous staff.

 Individual programmes of study are created for each student and we set targets linked to the needs of individual students.
 We then monitor how the student performs against these targets.